Updated 5/22/2020, 10:15 AM PDT

 - New Zealand has closed its borders to non-residents and non-citizens, effective March 20.

-- Peru has closed its borders and cancelled all international flights, effective March 16.
+- Peru has closed its borders and cancelled all international flights, updated April 14.

-- Poland has closed its borders to non-citizens, effective March 15.
+- Poland has closed its borders to non-citizens and suspended flights, effective March 15.

-- The Republic of Trinidad and Tobago has closed its borders to non-citizens for 14 days, effective March 17.
+- The Republic of Trinidad and Tobago has suspended all international flights and closed its airports, effective March 30.

-- Russia has barred entry for all foreign citizens, with the exception of diplomats, airplane crew members, and permanent residents, effective March 18.
+- The Russian Federation has barred entry for all foreigners, with the exception of diplomats, airplane crew members, and permanent residents, effective March 18.

-- Seychelles has barred all non-citizens from entering the country, effective March 24.
+- Seychelles has barred all non-citizens from entering the country, updated May 6.

-- Singapore has barred all short-term visitors from entering the country, effective March 23.
+- Singapore has barred all short-term visitors from entering the country, updated April 29.

-- Uganda has suspended all international passenger flights and closed all land borders, effective March 23.
+- Uganda has suspended all international passenger flights and closed all land borders, updated April 22.

 - Effective March 19, The United States Department of State has issued a Global Level 4 Health Advisory advising U.S. citizens to avoid all international travel due to the global impact of COVID-19.
 In countries where commercial departure options remain available, U.S. citizens who live in the United States should arrange for immediate return to the United States, unless they are prepared to remain abroad for an indefinite period.
 The Department of State encourages you to visit travel.state.gov to view individual Travel Advisories for the most urgent threats to safety and security.

-- Vietnam has closed its borders to non-citizens, effective March 22.
+- Vietnam has closed its borders to non-citizens, updated April 1.

 Information from Suppliers